geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 8. If necessary, scroll to the top of the canvas so that you can see the top of the **DetailScreen1** form.
 On the **Insert ribbon**, select **Icons**, and in the menu that appears, select **Trash**.
 Notice how the **Trash** **(trash can)** icon shows up on the screen, and in the **Tree view** pane, **Icon6** appears below **DetailScreen1**.

-9. You notice that the **Trash** icon is partially placed over the back arrow icon in the upper left corner of the screen.
+9. You notice that the **Trash** icon is partially placed over the **Back arrow** icon in the upper left corner of the screen.
 To fix this, you want to move the **Trash** icon to the upper right corner of the form and to the right of the **Pencil** icon.
 To do this, select the border of the Trash icon (so that an image of crossed arrows appears) and drag it across to the right corner, to the right of the **Pencil** icon.
 You will also need to drag it up a bit so that it’s on the same line as the **Pencil** icon.
 ‎
 ‎**Note:** If you did not leave enough room for the Trash icon when you originally added the Pencil icon, you may need to move the Pencil icon to allow enough room for the Trash icon.

 10. Now that you have added the **Trash** icon to **DetailScreen1**, you must associate a trigger mechanism to it so that the selected record is deleted from the SharePoint list when the **Trash** icon is selected.
 In the **Tree view** pane, the **Icon6** control should be selected; if not, then do so now.
 ‎
-‎In the **Function property** **bar**, the field on the left side of the function currently displays **OnSelect.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Edit** icon.
-If **OnSelect** is not displayed in this field, select the drop-down arrow and select it from the menu.
+‎In the **Function property** **bar**, the field on the left side of the function currently displays **On Select.** While this value is left over from the prior task, it’s also the trigger action that you want to associate with this **Edit** icon.
+If **On Select** is not displayed in this field, select the drop-down arrow and select it from the menu.

 11. In the function box, enter **Remove('Service Desk Requests', Gallery1.Selected); If(IsEmpty(Errors('Service Desk Requests', Gallery1.Selected)), Back())** and then press Enter.
 ‎